 With the Ling app, you’ll also hear what these words will sound like.
 Try to practice the pronunciation with your Lao friend too.
 Laotians appreciate it when foreigners make an effort to speak their language.

 |How do I get to?||Khoi bpai _____ baep dai?||ຂ້ອຍຈະໄປໄດ້ແນວໃດ?|

 Getting Lost In Laos?
 Use The Local Transport Apps

 It is a lot more difficult to get lost in Laos now than it was 10 years ago.
 Everybody in the city has a mobile phone.
 Although other ridesharing apps like Uber and Grab haven’t made the transition to Laos, there is an app called Loca that is attempting to do what ridesharing technology did to other Southeast Asian countries.

 Of course, this writer would advise you to get lost in the city and see if you can find your way back to your hotel with some of the phrases you’ve learned today.

 Did our complete list of basic words and phrases in Lao whet your appetite for new vocabulary?
-Ling has a little bit of everything for learners, from bargain hunters wanting to lower the price in a Vientiane market (lakha toa)', to those of you caught short and needing to find a bathroom (hàwng nâm yuu).
+Ling has a little bit of everything for learners, from bargain hunters wanting to lower the price in a Vientiane market (lakha toa), to those of you caught short and need to find a bathroom (hàwng nâm yuu).